ran-sama/fritzbox-soap-python-3-json/README.md

 123.132.213.231
 ```

 You can even do fully authorized SOAP requests now!
+This example prints your external IP.

 ## Traffic monitor RRDtool example
 ```